A Difficult Decision to Make:

 - What do you think about the application of these ancient texts to the contemporary issue?
 Do you believe it provides a moral guide?
-Are their other places you would look for moral foundation?
+Are there other places you would look for moral foundation?

-Have students watch the below video which presents the point of view of three Israelis before a Knesset meeting to discuss the proposed deal for Gilad Shalit's release.
+Have students watch the video below which presents the point of view of three Israelis before a Knesset meeting to discuss the proposed deal for Gilad Shalit's release.
 In smaller groups or together have students reflect on each of the speaker's pleas:

 Shvuel and Meir Schijveschuuder: Brothers and orphans of the Sbarro Restaurant Suicide Bombing in 2001, which killed their parents and three siblings when they were teenagers.

 - What do the Schijveschuude brothers feel is the injustice of the prisoner exchange deal?